prdm0/ropenblas/paper/paper.md

 The `ropenblas()` function is made up of two arguments.
 Are they:

--   `x`: String with the version of the OpenBLAS library to be compiled, installed and linked with the main R installation (by default it is considered the latest version);
+-   `x`: String with the version of the OpenBLAS library to be compiled, installed, and linked with the main R installation (by default it is considered the latest version);
--   `restart_r`: Logical value (default `restart_r = TRUE`) to update the R section after compiling, installing and linking the OpenBLAS library.
+-   `restart_r`: Logical value (default `restart_r = TRUE`) to update the R section after compiling, installing, and linking the OpenBLAS library.

 <!-- By default, if `x = NULL` the latest version of the OpenBLAS library will be considered.
 This is equivalent to passing `last_version_openblas()$last_version` to `x`.
 There are no great reasons to consider an older version of the OpenBLAS library, although the `ropenblas` package will allow this to be done in a simple way, as in the following example:  -->